demental/rafinesque/README.md

 [![Dependency Status](https://gemnasium.com/demental/rafinesque.svg)](https://gemnasium.com/demental/rafinesque)

 ## What is it ?
-You created an Ruby application, which functional specifications can be applied to various domains.
+You have created an Ruby application, which functional specifications can be applied to various domains.

 *Problem* : the texts in your app are somewhat tied to a specific domain, unless you add many placeholders to your translations yml files, and, more problematic, inject values to these placeholders everywhere in your views, mailers ... and so on...

 ### Example
-You created a classified app, specialized in real estate.
+Let's say you have a classified app, specialized in real estate.
 Some application.en.yml file look like this:

 ```yml
 en: